Seafish levy review | Seafish

 Annual adjustment

-The Board is proposing that an annual adjustment will be implemented.
-This will be determined by reference to the Consumer Price Index (CPI) but capped at 2% per annum.
+The Board proposed that an annual adjustment would be implemented.
+This would be determined by reference to the Consumer Price Index (CPI) but capped at 2% per annum.
 Levy rates would be set at CPI if CPI is under 2%, but would be set at 2% if CPI was tracking above that cap.

 The amended levy rate would be set each February, based on the average CPI for the previous 12 months up to the end of September, and would apply from 1 April of the same year.